ibm-cloud-docs/vpc/vpn-using.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:external: target="_blank" .external}

-# About VPN gateways
+# About site-to-site VPN gateways
 {: #using-vpn}
 [comment]: # (linked help topic)

-You can use the {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_short}} service to securely connect your Virtual Private Cloud (VPC) to another private network.
+You can use the IBM Cloud VPN Gateway for VPC service to securely connect your Virtual Private Cloud (VPC) to another private network.
 Use a static, route-based VPN, or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network, or another VPC.
 {: shortdesc}

 Route-based VPN is now available in addition to policy-based VPN.
 To get started, select **Route-based** as the mode when you create a VPN gateway and [create routes](/docs/vpc?topic=vpc-create-vpc-route) by using the VPN connection type.
 {: note}

-## VPN features
+## VPN Gateway for VPC features
 {: #vpn-features}

-The {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} service includes the following features:
+The IBM Cloud VPN Gateway for VPC service includes the following features:

-* **IPsec** - Protocol suite that provides secure communication between devices. {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} uses Encapsulating Security Protocol (ESP) in tunnel mode, which offers authentication and entire packet encryption.
-* **Internet Key Exchange (IKE)** - IKE is a part of the IPsec protocol that is used to establish VPN connections.
-In IKE Phase 1, VPN peers use Diffie-Hellman (DH) key exchange to create a secure, authenticated communication channel.
-In IKE Phase 2, the peers use the secure channel from Phase 1 to negotiate parameters for IPsec tunnel. {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports both IKEv1 (main mode) and IKEv2.
-See [About policy negotiation](#policy-negotiation) for the supported combinations.
-* **Authentication** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports a pre-shared key for Phase 1 peer authentication.
+* **Authentication** - IBM Cloud VPN Gateway for VPC supports a pre-shared key for Phase 1 peer authentication.
 Supported authentication algorithms for both phases include MD-5, SHA-1, SHA-256, and SHA-512.
-* **Encryption** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports 3-DES, AES-128, and AES-256 for data encryption during both IKE Phase 1 and Phase 2.
+* **Dead Peer Detection** - Configurable mechanism to detect availability of an IPsec peer.
 * **Diffie-Hellman (DH)** - Key exchange protocol used in Phase 1 to generate a shared secret key between VPN peers.
-Optionally, users can enable Perfect Forward Secrecy (PFS) and a DH Group for Phase 2 IPsec negotiation. {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports DH Groups 2, 5, 14, and 19.
+Optionally, users can enable Perfect Forward Secrecy (PFS) and a DH Group for Phase 2 IPsec negotiation.
+IBM Cloud VPN Gateway for VPC supports DH Groups 2, 5, 14, and 19.
-* **Perfect Forward Secrecy (PFS)** - PFS makes sure that DH-generated keys aren't used again during IPsec renegotiation.
-If a key is compromised, only data in transit during the protected security association's lifetime is accessible.
-* **Dead Peer Detection** - Configurable mechanism to detect availability of an IPsec peer.
-* **Modes** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} offers static-route-based, and policy-based VPN modes.
-With a policy-based VPN, traffic that matches negotiated CIDR ranges passes through the VPN.
-For a static-route-based VPN, virtual tunnel interfaces are created and any traffic that is routed toward these logical interfaces with custom routes passes through the VPN.
-Both VPN flavors provide the same features.
+* **Encryption** - IBM Cloud VPN Gateway for VPC supports 3-DES, AES-128, and AES-256 for data encryption during both IKE Phase 1 and Phase 2.
-* **High availability** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} is built on two VPN devices to provide appliance-level redundancy.
+* **High availability** - IBM Cloud VPN Gateway for VPC is built on two VPN devices to provide appliance-level redundancy.
 A policy-based VPN operates in Active-Standby mode with a single VPN gateway IP shared between the members, while a route-based VPN offers Active-Active redundancy with two VPN gateway IPs.

    A static, route-based VPN is deployed in Active-Active redundancy mode; however, only one tunnel can be used for active tunnel traffic.
 The other tunnel acts as hot standby so that traffic can be easily diverted to the second tunnel if the first tunnel goes down.
 Both tunnels are always up on the IBM Cloud side, which gives the peer side the advantage to control the traffic on their end.
 The peer side needs to use either only one tunnel, or keep the status of the other tunnel down and activate it only if the first tunnel goes down.
 Using both tunnels simultaneously can cause connectivity issues.
    {: important}
+* **Internet Key Exchange (IKE)** - IKE is a part of the IPsec protocol that is used to establish VPN connections.
+In IKE Phase 1, VPN peers use Diffie-Hellman (DH) key exchange to create a secure, authenticated communication channel.
+In IKE Phase 2, the peers use the secure channel from Phase 1 to negotiate parameters for IPsec tunnel.
+IBM Cloud VPN Gateway for VPC supports both IKEv1 (main mode) and IKEv2.
+See [About policy negotiation](#policy-negotiation) for the supported combinations.
+* **IPsec** - Protocol suite that provides secure communication between devices.
+IBM Cloud VPN Gateway for VPC uses Encapsulating Security Protocol (ESP) in tunnel mode, which offers authentication and entire packet encryption.
+* **Modes** - IBM Cloud VPN Gateway for VPC offers static-route-based, and policy-based VPN modes.
+With a policy-based VPN, traffic that matches negotiated CIDR ranges passes through the VPN.
+For a static-route-based VPN, virtual tunnel interfaces are created and any traffic that is routed toward these logical interfaces with custom routes passes through the VPN.
+Both VPN flavors provide the same features.
+* **Perfect Forward Secrecy (PFS)** - PFS makes sure that DH-generated keys aren't used again during IPsec renegotiation.
+If a key is compromised, only data in transit during the protected security association's lifetime is accessible.

 ## Getting started with VPN gateways
 {: #vpn-getting-started}

 Before you create a VPN, you must first [create a VPC and one or more subnets](/docs/vpc?topic=vpc-getting-started) for your VPN and other resources.

    Although not required, it is recommended to dedicate a subnet of at least 16 IPs (prefix 28 or lower) for your VPN gateway.
 If you decide to provision extra resources within the VPN subnet, make sure that there are always at least 4 IPs available for recovery and maintenance tasks for use by the VPN gateway.
 In addition to the 4 IPs needed by the VPN gateway, up to 5 IPs in a subnet are reserved by internal network use so make sure that the subnet is large enough.
    {: tip}

 To create a VPN gateway, follow these general steps: